 2 – Kindle Books

 Prime members have access to tons of eBooks for free!
 Ebooks are perfect for traveling because they don’t take up any extra space or add weight to your luggage.
 If you are a fast reader, this is gold!
 Russell can easily go through three books on a beach holiday.
 You don’t have to worry about finishing the books you brought along because your Kindle (or Kindle app) can hold plenty.
 It’s also nice that you don’t need to worry about a bookmark, the app will remember where you read to.

 I was one of those that converted to ebooks early on.
 I love that you can carry loads of books with you easily.
 Plus, ebooks are cheaper than even paperback books.
 I actually don’t have a Kindle or Amazon Fire, I just use the Kindle app on my iPhone.
 There is also an app for Android.
 I didn’t want to have to buy another device or have another device that I would need to travel with.
 Click here to get the FREE Kindle App and read ebooks on most devices.

 How to Access Free eBooks with Amazon Prime

 With Amazon Prime, there are three ways you can access free eBooks.
-First, there is the Kindle First where Prime members get to download a new book for free every month from the Kindle First picks.
+First, there is the Amazon First Reads (formerly known as Kindle First) where Prime members get to download a new book for free every month from the Amazon First Reads picks.
 On the first of the month, you get an email with the choices for the month which span most genres.
-You can find more information about Kindle first and how to subscribe to the email in the US here and in the UK here.
+You can find more information about Amazon First Reads and how to subscribe to the email in the US here and in the UK here.

 Second, if you own a kindle or Amazon Fire you have access to the Kindle Owners’ Lending Library which contains hundreds of thousands of titles.
 You get to borrow one book per month and keep it as long as you like.
 You can choose which title you would like and then download it from the Cloud on any Kindles, Fire tablets, and Fire phones that are part of your Amazon account.